notsanjaykapoor/notme-python/readme.md

 ### Chat Example

-The chat example uses a chat server and a client/console.
+The chat example implements a chat server using FastAPI and websockets.
 You need to run at least 2 console users to really see this work.

 Start the server first: